Mafia rule in West Bengal, Centre's intervention needed to restore law and order: BJP | Law-Order

 Stating that the law-and-order machinery has totally collapsed in West Bengal under the TMC rule, the team said there is a rule of the mafia in the state in connivance with police and the political leadership.

-Claiming that ''state-sponsored extortion, goonda tax, cut-money and toll bazi'' were the main reasons behind the violence, the report said the Centre should intervene in the matter and direct officials of the All India Services like the IPS and the IAS to follow the rule of law.
+Claiming that ''state-sponsored extortion, goonda tax, cut-money and tolabazi'' were the main reasons behind the violence, the report said the Centre should intervene in the matter and direct officials of the All India Services like the IPS and the IAS to follow the rule of law.

 It further alleged that the members of the fact-finding team were attacked and not even a single officer or constable of the West Bengal police came to their rescue.